This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 - The association between human and horse movement

-Are There Any Risks to Hippotherapy Sessions?
+Are There Any Risks of Hippotherapy for a Child With Cerebral Palsy?

 Lifelong Financial Assistance for Your Child's Birth Injury